How to Get Your Dog Ready for Hiking in Colorado

 Luckily, Basil was just 20 pounds.
 She was light enough for Dan to carry her down.

-If you’re taking your dog hiking for the first time in Colorado (or for the first time this season):
+If you’re taking your dog hiking in Colorado:

 - Start out with short hikes.
 Don’t start out with a five or six miler.